 Popular Flowers Hummingbirds Don't Like

-While any curious hummingbird may investigate any flower before it decides whether or not to sip at the bloom or stay nearby, some flowers that are most popular in backyard gardens are least popular with hummingbirds.
-Blooms that do not typically appeal to hummingbirds include:
+While any curious hummingbird may investigate any flower before it decides whether or not to sip at the bloom or stay nearby, some flowers that are most popular in landscaping, containers, and gardens are least popular with hummingbirds.
+Blooms that do not strongly appeal to hummingbirds include:

 Any Flower Can Still Be Useful

 If a yard has flowerbeds filled with inappropriate types of flowers, it won't matter how beautiful the bed may be or how lush the flowers are, hummingbirds will not visit.
 Fortunately, it is easy to replace flowers in order to attract more hummingbirds without destroying the integrity of established flowerbeds.

 - When an established flower or shrub dies, replace it with flowers hummingbirds like.